 PATRICIA A. HANNAFORD REGIONAL TECHNICAL SCHOOL DISTRICT BOARD MEMBERS (Alphabetical Order)

-Union School District.
+I am a resident of New Haven and serve as the Community at large member from the Mt.
+Abraham Union School District.
 I have served on the PAHCC board for the past ten years.
 Both of my children attended the career center.
 One is a successful Graphic Designer and the other is a very established commercial house painter!

 I grew up in Vergennes.
 I have worked in excavation, trucking, well drilling, and several types of agriculture.
 I have been a Bridport resident for about 15 years.
 I have two kids in the ACSD school system.
 My wife and I owned and operated Daily Chocolate in Vergennes for the last 12 years and we sold it to a new owner on December 1st 2020.
 I have been in the building trades for about 8 years.
 In July 2020 I decided to go on my own.
 Robowski LLC is my new venture where I found a niche in small jobs.

-STEPHEN ROONEY - MAUSD
+Stephen Rooney - MAUSD